Nachtfeuer/concept-cpp/README.md

  - you can create HTML documentation with doxygen.
  - supports code coverage report
  - supports cppcheck
+ - object serialization (started)
+  - can dump simple objects to JSON format
+  - minimal adjustment necessary for your custom data class.

 Next Action Items (planned)
 ---------------------------
  - providing new report for TAP format (https://testanything.org/)
   - understood by Jenkins (plugin exists).
+ - unittests:
+  - warn about:
+   - suites with no test
+   - tests with no assertion
+  - providing an option --stop-on-error
   - providing new option --repeat-count for runner.
      (does repeat all suites several times).
  - singleton decorator class (remove singleton from factory).
  - writing big integer class supporting different multiplication algorithms.
  - sieve of Eratosthenes (http://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).